BUMETCS673/cs673f25a2project-cs673a2f25team5/team.md

 ## Yuanfei He/Keni -QA leader
 Hi everyone!
 My name is Yuanfei He（Keni）, and I’m from Beijing, China.
 I received my Bachelor’s degree in Electronic Engineering from North China University of Technology, where I also participated in research projects in deep learning and machine learning.
 I’m currently pursuing my Master’s degree in Computer Science at Boston University.
 I have experience working with JavaScript, Python, and Java.
 This is my first graduate program, and I’m really excited to learn and collaborate with all of you.

+## Saniya Bhambhvani - Configuration Leader
+Hi, my name is Saniya!
+I'm from Texas and I did my Bachelor's in Robotics at Texas A&M University.
+I’m currently in my first semester of my Master’s in Computer Science.
+I recently did a Software Engineering internship last summer, but the languages I'm most comfortable with are Javascript, C, and Python.